EmreCenk/Amazing-Engine/README.md

  not be rendered.

 At this point, the mesh_object class can be treated as if it was any other built in shape.
-Any methods that are built into built in 3d shapes are also valid for a mesh_class object.
+Any method that is valid for a 3d shape object is also valid for a mesh_class object.

 #### Other 3d objects:
 The engine has many built in shapes. * insert examples *